Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 SETD5 Mutation Identified in Child with West Syndrome and Involuntary Movements

-What was studied: Researchers performed whole-exome sequencing on 11 children with early-onset epileptic encephalopathy (EOEE) and involuntary movements to identify causative genetic mutations.
-Seven different genes were identified across nine patients; SETD5 was one of them.
+Researchers performed whole exome sequencing, a type of genetic test that reads all the protein-coding genes, on 11 children with early-onset epileptic encephalopathy and involuntary movements to find causative genetic mutations.
+Seven different genes were identified across nine patients.
+SETD5 was one of them.

 • A de novo SETD5 splice-site variant (c.2347-7A>G) was identified in a child with West syndrome (a severe form of epilepsy beginning in infancy) and involuntary movements.